MontrealRUserGroup/April2013_R_Mini_Hackathon/README.md

 * You can download the whole repository using the zip button (a cloud with an arrow and the word zip)
 * You can fork the repo and clone your branch to your computer
 * If you are on mack you can sync with the http://mac.github.com

+* To see PDFs click on their link and then click on "Raw"